Electromotive force: Overview

 Devices that can provide emf include electrochemical cells, thermoelectric devices, solar cells, photodiodes, electrical generators, inductors, transformers and even Van de Graaff generators.
 In nature, emf is generated when magnetic field fluctuations occur through a surface.
 For example, the shifting of the Earth's magnetic field during a geomagnetic storm induces currents in an electrical grid as the lines of the magnetic field are shifted about and cut across the conductors.

 In a battery, the charge separation that gives rise to a potential difference (voltage) between the terminals is accomplished by chemical reactions at the electrodes that convert chemical potential energy into electromagnetic potential energy.
 A voltaic cell can be thought of as having a "charge pump" of atomic dimensions at each electrode, that is:

 In an electrical generator, a time-varying magnetic field inside the generator creates an electric field via electromagnetic induction, which creates a potential difference between the generator terminals.
 Charge separation takes place within the generator because electrons flow away from one terminal toward the other, until, in the open-circuit case, an electric field is developed that makes further charge separation impossible.
 The emf is countered by the electrical voltage due to charge separation.
 If a load is attached, this voltage can drive a current.
 The general principle governing the emf in such electrical machines is Faraday's law of induction.

 History

 In 1801, Alessandro Volta introduced the term "force motrice électrique" to describe the active agent of a battery (which he had invented around 1798).

 This is called the "electromotive force" in English.

 Around 1830, Michael Faraday established that chemical reactions at each of two electrode–electrolyte interfaces provide the "seat of emf" for the voltaic cell.
 That is, these reactions drive the current and are not an endless source of energy as the earlier obsolete theory thought.
 In the open-circuit case, charge separation continues until the electrical field from the separated charges is sufficient to arrest the reactions.
 Years earlier, Alessandro Volta, who had measured a contact potential difference at the metal–metal (electrode–electrode) interface of his cells, held the incorrect opinion that contact alone (without taking into account a chemical reaction) was the origin of the emf.
+It is independent of size of the cell but depends on the nature of the electrolyte used.